 Today, Irish dance is taught and performed all over the world.
 Schools can be found across North & South America, Europe, Asia, Australia, South Africa and New Zealand.
 In addition to learning a unique cultural art form and highly effective method of fitness, students also learn critical life skills including goal setting, team work, listening, giving and receiving feedback, sportsmanship and confidence.

 Our governing body of Irish dance, CLRG, allows dancers to participate recreationally or competitively.
 Students interested in a competitive track have the opportunity to compete at local competitions (feiseanna), national feiseanna, such as the North American Championships, and international feiseanna including the World Championships.
 Visit CLRG to learn more.

 At Rising Tide our highly qualified coaches have over forty combined years of experience dancing, competing, and teaching and a strong commitment to professional development.
 Our classes are designed to provide dancers a first-rate education in Irish dance supported by technique, fitness, music, mental resilience and Irish culture.

 Rising Tide’s coaches and owners, Becky and Laura, are also supported by wonderful assistant coaches.
-Currently on staff are Stephanie McEwan, Meghan Quinn and Brooke McKenzie.
-All three dancers come to Rising Tide with valuable and diverse experiences teaching, competing, and performing, adding extra value to our dancers’ learning through their unique strengths and spirit.
+Currently on staff are Stephanie McEwan and Connor Russell.
+Both dancers come to Rising Tide with valuable and diverse experiences teaching, competing, and performing, adding extra value to our dancers’ learning through their unique strengths and spirit.